abpframework/abp/docs/en/Entity-Framework-Core-Migrations.md

 * It's inherited from [the `AggregateRoot<Guid>` class](Entities.md) and implements [the `IMultiTenant` interface](Multi-Tenancy.md) because the `IdentityRole` also does the same.
 * You can add any properties defined by the `IdentityRole` entity.
 This examples add only the `TenantId` and `Name` properties since we only need them here.
 You can make the setters private (like in this example) to prevent changing Identity module's properties accidently.
 * You can add custom (additional) properties.
 This example adds the `Title` property.
-* The constructor is provide, so it is not allowed to directly create a new `AppRole` entity.
+* The **constructor is private**, so it is not allowed to directly create a new `AppRole` entity.
 Creating a role is a responsibility of the Identity module.
 You can query roles, set/update your custom properties, but you should not create or delete a role in your code, as a best practice (while there is nothing restricts you).

 Now, it is time to define the EF Core mappings.
 Open the `DbContext` of your application (`BookStoreDbContext` in this sample) and add the following property: